 With her beauty and the graceful mannerisms learned from the Sumatran people, Mata Hari quickly charmed her way into many intimate circles.

 Never having lost her appetite for men in uniforms, she had many a horizontal conversation with soldiers of all kinds of rank, but needless to say, she preferred a general over a private.
 After growing bored of using her weapons of mass seduction, she moved to Italy to become an opera star.

 The Great War

-While the outbreak of WWI was met with a lot of enthusiasm on all sides at firts, this excitement quickly came to a halt after the conflict turned into trench warfare.
-This kind of warfare meant lots of bloody battles, wherein literally hundreds of thousands of soldiers died, but where neither side was able to gain territory.
+While the outbreak of WWI was met with a lot of enthusiasm on all sides at first, this excitement quickly came to a halt after the conflict turned into trench warfare.
+This kind of warfare meant lots of bloody battles, wherein literally, hundreds of thousands of soldiers died, but where neither side was able to gain territory.

 To steal a joke from Blackadder: a more cost-effective approach to trench warfare would be to simply stay home and shoot 50,000 of your own soldiers every week.
 As a result of this, a true witch-hunt was in process in France, providing their firing squads with people suspected of being German spies.
 As you can understand, this was a bad time to be a foreign woman with a thick accent who is literally sleeping with entire regiments of French people.

 Mara Hari was finally arrested on February 13, 1917.
 She was suspected of being the ominous German spy with the code-name H-21, a figure who would later turn out to be a ruse — disinformation sent out by the German secret service.

 Despite the poor case made by the prosecutors and the lack of condemning evidence, Mata Hari was found guilty of espionage and was sentenced to death.